The phase of the electromagnetic form factor of the pion: Conclusions

 \section{Conclusions}

 In the absence of zeroes it is possible to extract the phase of the pion form factor from its modulus along the cut using dispersion relations.
-Compared to common dispersive analysis, building on the phase, the input to the dispersion relation is a measureable quantity.
+Compared to common dispersive analysis, building on the phase, the input to the dispersion relation is a measurable quantity.
 In this article, we have revisited this kind of dispersive analysis motivated by the large dataset from Babar Collaboration in the $(2m_{\pi} < \sqrt{s} < 3)$~GeV region and incorporating further subtractions that improve on convergence with respect to previous studies.
-We have made use of a Gounaris-Sakurai fit to interpolate the data.
-The fitting funcion proves self-recursive and fulfills the relevant sum rule, thus fulfilling analytic constraints and providing a sanity check of our results.
-As a result, we have obtained the phase of the form factor below $2.5$~GeV.
+We have made use of an auxiliary (unitarity-breaking) Gounaris-Sakurai fit to interpolate the data and evaluate the DR integral.
+The obtained result proves self-recursive and fulfills the relevant sum rule, thus fulfilling analytic constraints and providing a sanity check of our results.
+Furthermore, we have evaluated systematic uncertainties from the interpolation method and the impact of potential zeros of the form factor.
+In consequence, we have obtained the phase of the form factor below $2.5$~GeV.
 The fit also models the relevant isovector and octet form factors that appear in the electromagnetic current decomposition.
 The latter is an isospin-breaking effect and relates to the $\omega,\phi$ interferences, clearly visible in the data.
-This way we can extract the isovector form factor and corresponding phase-shift, that identifies with the $\delta_1^1$ $\pi\pi$ phase shift below inelasticities, finding a reasonable agreement with respect to the analysis based on Roy equations.
+This way we can extract the isovector form factor and corresponding phase-shift, that identifies with the $\delta_1^1$ $\pi\pi$ phase shift below inelasticities, finding a good agreement with respect to the analysis based on Roy equations and competitive uncertainties except for the region close to threshold, which uncertainty is mainly driven by systematics from interpolation.
+In addition, we have studied the potential effect of zeroes of the form factor.
 Our method provides however a unique capability to extract the phase above inelasticities, which is currently poorly known and more model dependent.
-In addition, we have extracted the pion radius and higher derivatives, which are in good agreement with current determinations.
+In addition, we have extracted the isovector and isoscalar components of the electromagnetic form factor, as well as the pion radius and higher derivatives, which are in good agreement with current determinations.
 Furthermore, we have set upper and lower bounds on the spacelike behavior without the necessity to model the high-energy part, that otherwise would be prone to model dependencies, including the everlasting debate on the onset of pQCD.
 Our analysis suggests slightly larger values than current experimental data in the spacelike region.
 In this respect, it would be interesting to check in the future the implications from other conflicting datasets.
 Since the latter do not encompass such a large energy range, some kind of combination with Babar is necessary, that represents work in progress.
 Once this is achieved for CMD-3 data, that has a better coverage of the $\phi$ region, a better extraction of the octet form factor would be achieved, that could be compared with expectations from models.
-We note this has attracted attention in the context of isospin-breaking corrections in the muon $(g-2)$.
+We note this has attracted attention in the context of isospin-breaking corrections in the muon $(g-2)$~\cite{Colangelo:2022prz}.

 Finally, the current study suggests interesting lines of further research, such as the possibility to avoid interpolating functions thanks to the dense dataset, or to use the knowledge of the form factor along the cut to extract resonance poles.